 UPDATE: From the Times’s Diane McNulty, Executive Director of Community Affairs and Media Relations, via email:

 I don’t have [Keller’s] precise arrival and departure times; I believe he arrived in Iran last Monday and I don’t know his precise departure date.
 He went because he had long wanted to visit Iran and the occasion of the election seemed like a great time to do so, accompanying our reporter, Robert Worth.
 Columnist Roger Cohen separately got a visa because he was interested in writing columns about the election.
-Bill had not planned to write articles but when the story got so big, he did so.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Bill had not planned to write articles but when the story got so big, he did so.Liz Cox Barrett is a writer at CJR.